xiangshen-dk/workshop-building-secure-apis/docs/waf.md

 ## Extra credit

 Use a load test tool like [Artillery](https://artillery.io/docs/getting-started/) to test sending more than 2000 requests in 5 minutes to test the request flood rule.

-Note that you will need to configure Artillery to send the `Authorization` headers.

 If you have completed the **Usage Plan** module, your API may be throttled first by the usage plan based on the API key.